pdp10/sbpipe/tests/java_models/Models/README.txt

 License: MIT
 Year: 2005

 This is a queue simulator based on stochastic time events.
-It aims to simulate a real queue, like a queue at the post office, where clients arrive in a random order.
+The aim is to simulate a real queue, like a queue at the post office, where users arrive in a random order.
 When a client arrives, s/he is the last one who will be served.
-(FIFO = First In First Out).
-In particular there are two stochastic factors:
-    1) the time of arrive,
-    2) the time of service.
-Meanwhile, clients arrive and others leave.
+Therefore, this is a FIFO (First In First Out) queue.

+For each client there are two stochastic events: arrival and service times.
+In this simulation, the arrival time is sampled from an exponential distribution, whereas the service time from a triangular distribution.

 This simulation shows when a person arrives, is ready to be served, and finally leaves.